Giant Sea Bass Conservation

 The Aquarium is helping to give these critically endangered fish a foothold to re-establish populations off our coast.

 Giant sea bass are a critically endangered fish native to the nearshore kelp forests off California’s coast.
-The Aquarium of the Pacific is home to four giant sea bass, including a breeding pair and additional male living in the Honda Blue Cavern exhibit and a juvenile in Amber Forest named Yutaka.
+The Aquarium of the Pacific is home to three giant sea bass, including a breeding pair and additional male living in the Honda Blue Cavern exhibit and a juvenile in Amber Forest named Yutaka.
 Yutaka represents a milestone for the Aquarium, as this fish was the first giant sea bass to be hatched and raised at a public aquarium.
-This success occurred in 2016 after a spawning event, and Yutaka was the only surviving larvae.
-Giant sea bass had been notoriously difficult to breed in aquarium environments.
-At the time, only one other facility had preliminary success in breeding giant sea bass.

 After this initial success, the Aquarium of the Pacific’s husbandry staff planned a regional meeting to gather aquarium professionals and local researchers who had been working with giant sea bass, and multiple partnerships were formed between universities, aquariums, and government agencies.
 The Aquarium has since held periodic symposiums for partner organizations to share research and conservation achievements.